StackStorm/st2/instructables/configuring_rbac.rst

 .. sourcecode:: bash

     $ useradd rbacu1
     $ passwd rbacu1

 Once this user is created StackStorm will allow access to this user.
-Optionally, to validate try -
+(Optional) To validate try -

 .. sourcecode:: bash